 What to do about the mandatory kid’s sunscreen wearing at preschool and school?

-Natural sunscreen will give you all the benefits of providing protection and prevention, without having the burden of the harmful chemical cocktail, absorbed into our skin.
-If money’s tight, it’s better to protect with light, full cover clothing and a good hat, and use a natural sunscreen when you really need it, than it is to settle for the cheap, chemical laden variety and slap it on all the time.
+Natural sunscreen will give you all the benefits of providing protection and prevention, without having the burden of the potentially harmful ingredients, absorbed into our skin.
+If money’s tight, it’s better to protect with light, full cover clothing and a good hat, and use a natural sunscreen when you really need it, than it is to settle for the cheap, mainstream stuff.

 Low Tox.
 Happy Bodies.
 Happy Planet.

 Geek out… Further reading and more in-depth explanations from trusted sources, backed by numerous study citations, which I have verified.
 Also a link to an extensive exploration of nano technology by the EWG.